ecmwf/ecflow/releng/dockit/INSTRUCTIONS.md

 ```

 With `--smoke-test`, the image of each platform is first built, checked against the size limit (`--max-size-mb`,
-400 MB by default) and started, and must report a healthy server, as in the `dockit` workflow.
+400 MB by default) and tested with `test_ecflow_server_image.sh`, as in the `dockit` workflow.
+The tests load a
+suite, assert clean SIGTERM/SIGINT exit, check checkpoint/log ownership, and restart to verify suite recovery.
+They cover remapped and empty root-owned workspaces, startup errors, inaccessible populated workspaces and
+failed termination requests, including SIGTERM before readiness.
+Each run creates and cleans up its own containers
+and volumes.
 With `--push`, the
 image is pushed to its registry instead of being loaded into the local Docker.
 Run
 `./create_ecflow_docker_image.sh --help` for all the options (tags, labels, build arguments, build context).